Update: January 2022

 From Butters Bridge, the route covers parts of the trails discussed in the Molonglo River Reserve article on CyclingGravel.
 This includes passing Barrer Hill which is worth a detour if you have the time.
 From here, Boundary Road provides a convenient route through the pine plantation into the Arboretum.

 The National Arboretum includes a number of maintenance trails and also some excellent single-track routes.
-Unlike mountain bike trails, these are smooth routes through the plantations and designed to help you explore each of the current and emerging forests.
+Unlike most mountain bike trails, these are smooth routes through the plantations and designed to help you explore each of the current and emerging forests.
 At its current stage of growth the arboretum is interesting as some plantations are quite mature, others are just being established.
 A good way to explore them is on these trails, but be aware that they are shared with pedestrians.
 If you want to explore further, more information is available in the CyclingGravel article How to Arbo.

 The final part of the route passes through a Cork Oak plantation, established 100 years ago (just after the First World War).
 From here, it is possible to exit to the sealed shared path route to Belconnen or to ANU/city.
 You can also continue on some gravel through to the city and Russell, described in more detail in the CyclingGravel article Arboretum to Russell.